kubeshop/monokle-core/packages/validation/README.md

 await validator.validate({ resources: RESOURCES });
 ```

-Monokle is extensible and has a rich plugin system.
+The Monokle validator is extensible and has a rich plugin system.
+You can configure and preload
-You can configure and preload plugins as follows:
+plugins as follows:

 ```typescript
 const validator = createDefaultMonokleValidator();